Pisces (constellation)

+The right ascension/declination 00 is located within the boundaries of Pisces.

 Features

-The March equinox is currently located in Pisces, due south of ω Psc, and, due to precession, slowly drifting due west, just below the western fish towards Aquarius.
+The March equinox is currently situated in Pisces, directly south of ω Psc, and because of precession, it is gradually drifting westward, just below the western fish and moving toward Aquarius.

 Stars

-There are only two stars brighter than magnitude 4 in Pisces.
-It is also the dimmest of the zodiac constellations.
+Although Pisces is a large constellation, there are only two stars brighter than magnitude 4 in Pisces.
+It is also the second dimmest of the zodiac constellations.